Gum Disease Treatment in Singapore

 If you need further convincing, read this really good article from The Guardian: Why neglecting your teeth could be seriously bad for your health

-How do I look after my teeth to prevent gum disease?
+How do I look after my teeth to prevent having to need treatment for gum disease?

-Besides going to your dentist or periodontist every six months and looking out for the above symptoms, proper home care is very important.
+Besides going to your dentist or periodontist every six months and looking out for the above symptoms, proper home care and oral hygiene are very important.

 Proper home care involves: